 *This collection is only available for primary and secondary schools globally.
 It is not available for state-funded UK schools.

-National Theatre Collection brings the stage to life through access to 30 high definition streaming videos and unique archival material.
-Drawing on 10 years of National Theatre Live broadcasts as well as recordings never previously seen outside of the National Theatre’s archive, the video content includes 30 video performances.
-As a supplement to the filmed productions, exclusive digitized archival materials such as prompt scripts, costume bibles, and costume designs, are available to provide behind-the-scenes background and contextual information.
+National Theatre Collections, Volumes I & II bring the stage to life through access to 50 high-definition streaming videos and unique archival material.
+Drawing on 10 years of National Theatre Live broadcasts, as well as recordings never previously seen outside of the National Theatre’s archive, these volumes feature productions with fresh takes on the classics and compelling performances.
+As a supplement to the filmed productions, exclusive digitized archival materials—such as prompt scripts, costume bibles, and costume designs—are available to provide behind-the-scenes background and contextual information.

 “Nothing can replace the experience of seeing work live – but sharing these recordings of so many important NT Live productions will give schools an amazing insight into the world of contemporary production.
 It isn’t possible for everyone to travel to see work – but watching recordings can encourage and facilitate conversation and share the work nationwide.
 You can take your time; watch in short sections and share thoughts in the moment.
 These recordings will create a unique and rich teaching tool – and in a world where funding and support for teaching Drama in schools is being constantly undermined – creating ways for teachers and pupils alike to access this work is more vital than ever.”--Paule Constable, Lighting Designer